Define Dataset Schema

 Some examples include:

-Use a Custom Field in a Query to Compare Values
+Use a Calculated Field in a Query to Compare Values

 Example scenario: Your team manages a web server that handles requests with varying sizes of content.
 Querying with GROUP BY content_length returns a time series graph that displays the count for each value of content_length.
 You want to compare small requests to all other requests.
 Your team internally categorizes a small request as having a content_length of less than or equal to 1000.

-Solution: Create a Derived Column named smallRequest with the function LTE($content_length, 1000).
+Solution: Create a Calculated Field named smallRequest with the function LTE($content_length, 1000).

 When you query in Honeycomb with a GROUP BY clause of smallRequest, you receive a time series graph that displays the small requests alongside the other requests.

 Example scenario: Your team has an Environment named “Production”, which contains Datasets named “PaymentService”, “CheckoutService”, and “SupportService”.
-You have defined a derived column with the same name in each Dataset:
+You have defined a calculated field with the same name in each Dataset:

 PaymentService total_amount_in_usd COALESCE($usd_total, ADD(MUL($tax_rate, $item_total), $fees))